kysu1313/Quick-GPU-Bot/README.md

 SUPPORT:
 - Currently supports Firefox and Chrome browser drivers
-- ** Only supports BestBuy and Newegg ** However Amazon is in the works.
+- ** Only supports BestBuy and Newegg ** However B&H Photo and Amazon are in the works.

 NOTES:
 - If you run the bot using headless mode, when the 2-factor auth is required from newegg on startup, a small tkinter textbox will popup.
 Just submit your 2FA code there and the program will continue.